Griffin Wilde Establishes Himself as 2025 Northwestern Focal Point

 However, the former SMU signal caller has had a pretty rough start to the 2025 campaign.

 Meanwhile Stone’s go-to guy in the receiving corps, Wilde, has 22 grabs for 311 yards, on a very impressive 14.1 yards per catch.
 The Wildcats are now 2-2, and strongly favored to move to 3-2 on Saturday.
-The Canadian betting apps have the Cats has -11 favorites (or -500 on the money line) to defeat the University of Louisiana-Monroe Warhawks this weekend.
+The Cats are -11 favorites to defeat the University of Louisiana-Monroe Warhawks this weekend.

 Northwestern has a decent one-two punch at the running back position.
 Caleb Komolafe is the quasi-feature back, with Joseph Himon II the change of pace back.